BhanuPrakash2203/com.castsoftware.uc.hl.deptree/README.md

     py UploadResults.py

-After running of UploadResults.py file, It ask users to enter diiferent numbers to use different parser.
+After running of UploadResults.py file, It ask users to enter diiferent numbers to use different parser.<br/>
-   1 - for JAVA parser.<br />
+   1 - for JAVA parser.<br/>
-   2 - for DOT NET parser.<br />
+   2 - for DOT NET parser.<br/>
-   3 - for Python parser.<br />
+   3 - for Python parser.<br/>

 # Properties file
 The HL Dependency Tool is configured using a properties.json file.
 The file consists of various parameters which are required and need to be changed before running the tool.